Trust in Marriage - How Important Is It?

-Many marriage commentators believe that trust should be established before a couple decide to
+Many marriage commentators belief that trust should be established before a couple decide to

 Matters such as being honest with each other about past misdemeanors, past relationships, fears

-and concerns, your dreams for your future life together and so on.
+and concerns, your dreams for the future and so on.

-Build upon this foundation by always treating your partner as an equal and never resorting to
+Build upon this foundation of trust in your marriage by always treating your partner as an equal and never resorting to secretive

-secretive behavior, put downs, or aggressiveness.
-Trust can be destroyed by a simple action or word.
+behavior, put downs, or aggressiveness.
+Trust in marriage can be destroyed by a simple action or

-To assist those couples who feel that they need
+To assist those readers who feel that they need

 If you have reason for changing your mind about the need to carry out a particular action

-You may consider this to be a small matter but it is surprising for most people to learn that
+discuss it with your partner.
+You may consider this to be a small matter but it is surprising for most people to

-neglecting to involve their partner in decisions that concern you both can not only cause conflict but can impact
+learn that neglecting to involve their partner in decisions that concern you both can impact negatively on your

 Reliability is also something that many people have trouble with such as being on time for a

-date, for a meal, to pick up the kids, forgetting to make a purchase on the way home as promised.
+date, for a meal, to pick up the kids, forgetting to make a purchase on the way home as you promised to do.

-Reliability and trust in relationships go hand in glove, a person who is unreliable is also
+Reliability and trust in relationships go hand in hand, a person who is unreliable is also

-Trust can be broken in many ways of course.
-Some of the most serious are hiding addictions such
+Trust in marriage can be broken in many ways of course.
+The most serious amongst these are

 financial problems which addicts always endeavor to hide.

-Approximately one in five men and one in six women have an extramarital affair at some point in their life.
-The
+in five men and one in six women have an extramarital affair at some time in their life.
+The numbers are even

-An emotional affair can be even more threatening to a married couples relationship than a
+An emotional affair can be even more threatening to a relationship than a physical affair,

-physical affair, because the lover replaces the spouse as the primary source of emotional well-being and
+because the lover replaces the spouse as the primary source of emotional well-being and companionship.

 Temptation is everywhere, and as men and women spend more time with each other away from their